The Asian American Studies Collection is open for visitors!

 Mission and Overview

 The term "Asian American" was coined by Yuji Ichioka and Emma Gee in the late-1960s in conjunction with the emergence of the Asian American Political Alliance and Asian American, Third World, and decolonization social movements.
-It described a new internationalist and pan-ethnic identity formed out of solidarity amongst Asian communities as well as with Black, Indigenous, and other communities of color.
+It described an internationalist, coalitional and pan-ethnic identity formed out of solidarity amongst Asian communities, particularly Chinese, Filipino, and Japanese Americans at the time, as well as with Black, Indigenous, and other communities of color.
 The term "Asian American" emerged as a political identity, rooted in movements like the Third World Liberation Front.
+The term replaced the term "Oriental," which was in common use until the 1960s, as an identity marker.
+In 1978, Palestinian scholar Edward Said published Orientalism which described the historical construction of a fundamental discourse in the West that regarded the Orient as inferior.
+These are just some of the critical threads which have contributed to the construction of the field of Asian American Studies.

-Today, the term "Asian American" is often used as a demographic marker, one that is not always embraced by Asians in the United States.
+Today, the term "Asian American" is more often used as a demographic marker rather than a political orientation, and one that is not always embraced by Asians in the United States.
 The terms "Asian" and "Asian American" are not static and encompass a large number of national, ethnic, and sometimes religious, identities.
-The Asian American Studies collection takes an expansive and inclusive approach and includes materials by, about and from Southeast Asian, South Asian, East Asian, Arab American, SWANA (Southwest Asian and North African), MENA (Middle Eastern North African), and Pacific Islander communities and diasporas.
+The Asian American Studies collection takes an expansive and inclusive approach and includes materials by, about and from Southeast Asian, South Asian, East Asian, Arab American, SWANA (Southwest Asian and North African), MENA (Middle Eastern North African), and, when appropriate, Pacific Islander communities and diasporas.
+The 'bounds' of Asian America continue to evolve and rather than police the borders of the term, the library takes a more inclusive and open approach that embraces and makes space for multiplicity.

 Vertical files contain smaller pamphlets and papers that would not be able to be shelved in the general collection.
 The Asian American Studies vertical files contain two major collections: the Asian American Studies Organizations/Newsletters and the Asian American Studies Newsclippings collections.